tsundoku/tsundoku.github.io/README.md

 A - an assortment of data tools in C# and Python

 Q - *and the last projects that you worked on in a team?*
-A - a web service maintenance project, I added the changes to the web service library (assigned to me because I originally made the library), and someone else added the changes to the UI
-A - a proof of concept for integration with an enterprise stack, I made the message queue library, someone else made the web service library and the UI
+A - making or maintaining web service libraries and message queue libraries that are then use by other people in the team

 Q - *how big is the software team?*
 A - 4 people when I started, 8 people now